nutanix-japan/nai-llm/docs/infra/harbor.md

      sudo systemctl restart docker
      ```

+### Add Harbor's CA Certificate to the Trusted CA Store

+!!! warning

+    The local CA certificate will need to be added to all the NKP air-gapped cluster nodes.

+    Kubernetes nodes will only trust the CA certificates present on the nodes apart from the public CA certificates (Let's Encrypt, Digicert, etc.).

+Follow the steps in this [Deploying Private CA Certificate to NKP Cluster section](../appendix/nkp_cert_ds.md) to add the Harbor container registry's CA certificate ``ca.crt`` that you created in the above section to the NKP air-gapped cluster nodes.

 ### Configure Harbor Installation Manifest

 1. In VSCode Terminal, run the following command to setup and create the manifest file: